ledgetech/ledge/README.md

 * `X-Cache: MISS from ledge.tld, HIT from proxy.upstream.tld` A cache miss, but hit upstream.
 * `X-Cache: MISS from ledge.tld, MISS from proxy.upstream.tld` Regenerated at the origin.

-## Known limitations

-The following major items are currently not implemented, but on the short term TODO list.

-* No support for validation (If-Modified-Since, If-None-Match etc).
-* No support for logic around the Vary header.

-## Planned features

-Once the core functionality is more stable, there are plans for:

-* A plugin mechanism for modules to hook into events.
-* Some bundled plugins to solve common problems:
- * ESI parser.
- * CSS Combining.
- * Stats gathering and reporting.
- * ...
-* Stale while revalidate.
-* Collapse forwarding.
-* ...

 ## Author

 James Hurst <james@pintsized.co.uk>